 I had this blank windows problem before on another machine and it was a Swing/AWT application too.
 In fact, it’s a real pain and it only happens to Swing applications.
 Some weird thing the Sun JVM is doing with the graphics driver probably.
 Who knows.
 In such cases I honestly prefer SWT over everything else.
 It just works.

-java version "1.5.0_06" Java(TM) 2 Runtime Environment,
+C:>java -version java version "1.5.0_06" Java(TM) 2 Runtime Environment, Standard Edition (build 1.5.0_06-b05) Java HotSpot(TM) Client VM (build 1.5.0_06-b05, mixed mode)

 The last time, I could solve the problem by upgrading the graphic cards driver.
 But this time I’m already on the latest version.